goauthentik/authentik/website/docs/flow/index.md

 Starting with authentik 2022.8, flows will be exported as YAML, but JSON-based flows can still be imported.

+## Flow configuration options

+When creating or editing a flow, you can set the following configuration options.

+### Designation

+Flows are designated for a single purpose.
+This designation changes when a flow is used.
+The following designations are available:

+-   **Authentication**: this option designates a flow to be used for authentication.
+The authentication flow should always contain a [**User Login**](stages/user_login/index.md) stage, which attaches the staged user to the current session.

+-   **Authorization**: designates a flow to be used for authorization.
+The authorization flow `default-provider-authorization-explicit-consent` should always contain a consent stage.

+-   **Invalidation**: designates a flow to be used to invalidate a session.
+This flow should always contain a [**User Logout**](stages/user_logout.md) stage, which resets the current session.

+-   **Enrollment**: designates a flow for enrollment.
+This flow can contain any amount of verification stages, such as [**email**](stages/email/) or [**captcha**](stages/captcha/).
+At the end, to create the user, you can use the [**user_write**](stages/user_write.md) stage, which either updates the currently staged user, or if none exists, creates a new one.

+-   **Unenrollment**: designates a flow for unenrollment.
+This flow can contain any amount of verification stages, such as [**email**](stages/email/) or [**captcha**](stages/captcha/).
+As a final stage, to delete the account, use the [**user_delete**](stages/user_delete.md) stage.

+-   **Recovery**: designates a flow for recovery.
+This flow normally contains an [**identification**](stages/identification/) stage to find the user.
+It can also contain any amount of verification stages, such as [**email**](stages/email/) or [**captcha**](stages/captcha/).
+Afterwards, use the [**prompt**](stages/prompt/) stage to ask the user for a new password and the [**user_write**](stages/user_write.md) stage to update the password.

+-   **Stage configuration**: designates a flow for general setup.
+This designation doesn't have any constraints in what you can do.
+For example, by default this designation is used to configure Factors, like change a password and setup TOTP.

+### Authentication

+Using this option, you can configure whether the the flow requires initial authentication or not, whether the user must be a superuser, or if the flow requires an outpost.

-## Behavior settings
+### Behavior settings

-### Compatibility mode
+-   **Compatibility mode**: Toggle this option on to increase compatibility with password managers and mobile devices.

-The compatibility mode increases compatibility with password managers.
-Password managers like [1Password](https://1password.com/) for example don't need this setting to be enabled, when accessing the flow from a desktop browser.
+    Password managers like [1Password](https://1password.com/), for example, don't need this setting to be enabled, when accessing the flow from a desktop browser.
 However accessing the flow from a mobile device might necessitate this setting to be enabled.

     The technical reasons for this settings' existence is due to the JavaScript libraries we're using for the default flow interface.
 These interfaces are implemented using [Lit](https://lit.dev/), which is a modern web development library.
 It uses a web standard called ["Shadow DOMs"](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), which makes encapsulating styles simpler.
 Due to differences in Browser APIs, many password managers are not compatible with this technology.

     When the compatibility mode is enabled, authentik uses a polyfill which emulates the Shadow DOM APIs without actually using the feature, and instead a traditional DOM is rendered.
 This increases support for password managers, especially on mobile devices.

+-   **Denied action**: Configure what happens when access to a flow is denied by a policy.
+By default, authentik will redirect to a `?next` parameter if set, and otherwise show an error message.

+    -   `MESSAGE_CONTINUE`: Show a message if no `?next` parameter is set, otherwise redirect.
+    -   `MESSAGE`: Always show error message.
+    -   `CONTINUE`: Always redirect, either to `?next` if set, otherwise to the default interface.

+-   **Policy engine mode**: Configure the flow to suceed in *any* policy passes, or only if *all* policies pass.

+### Appearance setttings

+-   **Layout**: select how the UI displays the flow when it is executed; with stacked elements, content left or right, and sidebar left or right.

+-   **Background**: optionally, select a background image for the UI presentation of the flow.